aspiringsecurity/Medical-Counselor/README.md

 Theta Modules at https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Theta-Modules and https://github.com/aspiringsecurity/Medical-Counselor/tree/main/dapp_suite

-2. Axelar, Polygon, Fantom: Axelar for communication between Polygon blockchain and Fantom destination chain.
-Please visit

-a.
-Cross chain dapp development using https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Axelar-Fantom-destination-chain/axelar-Medical-Counselor .
-We are extending the starter kit to develop cross chain dapps using Axelar.

-b.
-Cross chain lending platform: We can supply collateral and borrow tokens from a satellite chain to a fork of Ethereum's mainnet using existing Compound Protocol.
-Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Axelar-Fantom-destination-chain/collateral-cross-chain-lending

-c.
-Government organizations can send aUSDC from Polygon source-chain to Fantom destination-chain and distribute it equally among all accounts specified for subsidy or reimbursement using call contract with token.
-Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Axelar-Fantom-destination-chain/govt-policy-reimburse-call-contract-with-token

 3. Multi-Chain: MultiChain Webapp integration with SocialCalc for analysis, tabulation, graphing, charting and visualization.

 4. XRPL py Lite for for asset management, automation in Medi Assist